beforeyouknowit/arduinoX86/README.md

 ### 8088,8086,V20,V30 Support

-Revision 1.1 of the 808X HAT supports the 8086 and NEC V30 by adding a connection for the 8086's BHE pin.
+Revision 1.1 of the 808X shield supports the 8086 and NEC V30 by adding a connection for the 8086's BHE pin.

 The Due can operate the 8088, 8086, V20 and V30, despite these chips being 5V.
-The current 8088 hat feeds those CPUs 3.3V which they tolerate quite well at low clock speeds.
+The current 8088 shield feeds those CPUs 3.3V which they tolerate quite well at low clock speeds.

-The GIGA can operate the 8088, 8086, V20 and V30 directly at 5V if desired.
-The GIGA requires the 3V supply pin to be cut off the HAT's pin headers and external power supplied due to the lower available overall power budget.
+The Giga can operate the 8088, 8086, V20 and V30 directly at 5V if desired.
+The Giga requires the 3V supply pin to be cut off the shield's pin headers and external power supplied due to the lower available overall power budget.

 > [!WARNING]
-> Do not attempt to use the 8088 hat with a GIGA without using external power, or you may damage your Arduino.
+> Do not attempt to use the 8088 shield with a Giga without using external power, or you may damage your Arduino.

 ### 80186 Support

 The ArduinoX86 cpu_server sketch supports operation of a low-voltage 80L186 on an Arduino Due.

-There is no HAT yet for the 80186, you will need to use a breakout board and connect directly to the Arduino Due's headers.
+There is no shield yet for the 80186, you will need to use a breakout board and connect directly to the Arduino Due's headers.
 See [Using an 80186](https://github.com/dbalsom/arduinoX86/wiki/Using-an-80186) for more information.

 <img width="349" height="620" alt="image" src="https://github.com/user-attachments/assets/c7e5fa0e-8c6f-4119-a0f4-7b936193ac5e" />